Dava Ramadhan

-Dava Aldiansyah Ramadhan (born 12 April 2000) is an Indonesian professional footballer who plays as a defender for Liga 1 club Persikabo 1973.
+Dava Aldiansyah Ramadhan (born 12 April 2000) is an Indonesian professional footballer who plays as a defender.

 Club career

 TIRA-Persikabo

 He was signed for TIRA-Persikabo to play in Liga 1 in the 2020 season.
 Dava made his league debut on 8 March 2020 in a match against PSS Sleman.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.